af83/ucengine-docs/widgets/widget_fileupload.md

 ## Events
 ### document.share.start

-Sent by an user.
+Sent by a user.
 Notifies other participants that a new file is shared.

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------